Creating Modules

 Module structure

-Follow this standard structure for new modules:
+Follow this standard structure:

 modules/